oci-landing-zones/terraform-oci-modules-observability/notifications/README.md

 External dependencies are resources managed elsewhere that resources managed by this module depend on.
 The following dependencies are supported:

-- **compartments_dependency** : A map of objects containing the externally managed compartments this module may depend on.
-All map objects must have the same type and must contain at least an *id* attribute (representing the compartment OCID).
+- **compartments_dependency**: A map of objects containing the externally managed compartments this module may depend on.
+All map objects must have the same type and must contain at least an *id* attribute with the compartment OCID.

 ## An Example